kozeig/kozeig/README.md

 ## Features

 - **Simple, Consistent Syntax**: Clean, unified syntax for all block constructs
-- **Compiled & Interpreted**: Run with `lut run` or compile with `lut build` designed to bridge the gap between languages like Python and C
+- **Compiled & Interpreted**: Run with `koze run` or compile with `koze build` designed to bridge the gap between languages like Python and C
 - **Native LLVM Compilation**: Generates optimized binaries using the LLVM compiler infrastructure
-- **JIT Execution**: Supports Just-In-Time compilation for quick testing with `lut jit` *Note: this feature is experimental and may be removed later depending on feedback, my own personal preference, or if it gets unecessarily difficult to maintain*
+- **JIT Execution**: Supports Just-In-Time compilation for quick testing with `koze jit` *Note: this feature is experimental and may be removed later depending on feedback, my own personal preference, or if it gets unecessarily difficult to maintain*
 - **Cross-Platform**: Produces standalone executables that work on multiple platforms
 - **Beginner-Friendly**: Ideal for learning programming concepts
 - **Logical Operators**: Full support for AND, OR, and NOT operations